smittal3/DialAI/README.md

 # DialAI
 DialAI is an end-to-end, modular framework designed to handle dynamic conversation flow.
 It’s optimized for use cases requiring efficient data processing, such as automated customer interactions, surveys, and other real-time communication applications.
 The project aims to provide a scalable solution with a focus on low-latency operation and reliability, making it ideal for real-time high stake environments.

+Note: Checkout the websocket_integration branch for further improvements such as SileroVAD for voice activity detection, and integration with websocket webhooks.
+This allows connecting to VOIP providers.

 ## 🚀 Key Features
 - **End-to-End Conversational Flow**: Seamlessly manages the entire conversation pipeline, from recording user audio to generating responses via inference and voice synthesis.
 - **Dynamic Silence Detection**: Detects pauses in speech to manage conversation flow naturally.
 If a long pause is detected, the conversation is blocked until the user resumes speaking, ensuring smooth interaction.